codingbelief/arm-architecture-reference-manual-for-armv8-a/en/chapter_d4/d42_10_pseudocode_description_of_vmsav8-64_address_translation.md

         // Upper bound check is: startsizecheck > Log2(pagesize/8*16)
         if startsizecheck < 1 || startsizecheck > stride + 4 then basefound = FALSE;

+    if !basefound || disabled then
+        level = 0; // AArch32 reports this as a level 1 fault
+        result.addrdesc.fault = AArch64.TranslationFault(ipaddress, level, acctype, iswrite,